-Tea drinkers may be at greater risk of prostate cancer: studyJune 19th, 2012 in Cancer /
+Tea drinkers may be at greater risk of prostate cancer: studyJune 19, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- Men who are heavy tea drinkers may be more likely to develop prostate cancer, according to research from scientists at the University of Glasgow which is published in the journal Nutrition and Cancer.